-- seven days after you choose to disregard the capital gain if you choose the retirement exemption for a J2, J5 or J6 event - in any other case, by the later of seven days after you - choose to disregard the capital gain - receive the capital proceeds from the CGT event.
+- seven days after you choose to disregard the capital gain if you choose the retirement exemption for a J2, J5 or J6 event - in any other case, by the later of seven days after you - choose to disregard the capital gain, or - receive the capital proceeds from the CGT event.

-Where a stakeholder is under 55 just before receiving the payment, you must immediately contribute that amount to a complying super fund or retirement savings account (RSA) and advise the trustee of the fund or the RSA that a contribution has been in accordance with the relevant section.
+Where a stakeholder is under 55 years old just before receiving the payment, you must immediately contribute that amount to a complying superannuation fund or retirement savings account (RSA) and advise the trustee of the fund or the RSA that a contribution has been in accordance with the relevant section.

-If you must make a retirement exemption payment through one or more interposed entities to a CGT concession stakeholder, refer to our website at www.ato.gov.au and search for the Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+♦ If you must make a retirement exemption payment through one or more interposed entities to a CGT concession stakeholder, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).